 Mr. Carrel holds a B.S. in Accounting from Pennsylvania State University and an M.B.A. from the Wharton School at the University of Pennsylvania.
 Mr. Carrel has been the Chairman of the Board of Axonics since 2020.

 Mr. Cohen has served as CEO of Axonics and member of the board of directors since co-founding the company in October 2013.
 Mr. Cohen is an accredited public company director with over 35 years of experience in leading medical device companies and serving as a board member at a number of private and publicly traded life science companies.

 From 2010 to 2012, he served as CEO of Vessix Vascular, a venture capital-backed renal denervation company that was acquired by Boston Scientific in November 2012.
 Previously, Mr. Cohen spent nearly a decade as Chairman and CEO of Nasdaq-listed Cardiac Science Inc., which was ranked as the fourth fastest growing company in the U.S. in 2004.
 Mr. Cohen currently serves as a member of the board of directors of Nyxoah SA (NASDAQ: NYXH), a medical technology company developing a neurostimulation therapy for the treatment of obstructive sleep apnea.
-He also serves as Chairman of the board of directors at BioVentrix Inc., a privately-held transcatheter ventricular restoration company.
+He also serves as Chairman of the board of directors of BioVentrix Inc., a privately-held transcatheter ventricular restoration company.